leocairos/vuttr-backend/README.md

 </p>

-# 🔖 VUTTR API

-This respository has a simple API to [BossaBox](bossabox.com) challenge backend.
+This repository has a simple API to challenge backend.

 Requires:
   * NodeJS v14.16.0+